LGBT Hollywood: The OFFICIAL Lesbian Crew on the Scene! Renee Sotile & Mj Godges

-American Idol, Hollie Cavanagh and Melodye Perry (daughter of music legend Edna Wright and niece of music legend Darlene Love for music aficionados) bring a resonating voice to the voiceless.
-They combine heart and soul in this breakout duet.
+American Idol singer Hollie Cavanagh and Melodye Perry (daughter of music legend Edna Wright and niece of Darlene Love, for music aficionados) bring a resonating voice to the voiceless.

 On October 3, 1995, OJ Simpson was acquitted of murder charges for the deaths, of his ex-wife Nicole Brown Simpson, and her friend, Ron Goldman.